 Resist the temptation to defrost pork tenderloin on the counter overnight.
 Harmful, illness-inducing bacteria grow rapidly at temperatures above 40 degrees Fahrenheit, and some can double within a 20-minute window of time.
 To preserve flavor and keep your family and yourself safe, always follow safe food handling guidelines and only thaw frozen meat using a safe method.
 Options range from thawing that tenderloin in the refrigerator to cooking it while it's still frozen.

-According to the National Pork Board, the optimal method for defrosting pork is to place the frozen meat in the refrigerator with its wrapping intact.
-To avoid leakage, or having condensation create a mess in the fridge, place the meat on a clean plate to catch any liquids.
-Small roasts can take up to 3 to 7 hours per pound.
-Thawing time is directly affected by the temperature of the refrigerator -- the colder the fridge, the longer the meat takes to thaw.
+According to the USDA's Food Safety and Inspection Service, the optimal method for defrosting pork is to place the frozen meat in the refrigerator with its wrapping intact.
+To avoid leakage, or having condensation create a mess in the fridge, place the meat in a bowl or food safe container to catch any liquids.
+The pork should go on the bottom shelf of your fridge, to minimize the risk of dripping on other foods.

-When you're short on time and need to thaw the pork out quickly, thawing it in the microwave can be an ideal option -- it typically only takes 5 to 10 minutes.
+When you're short on time and need to thaw the pork out quickly, thawing it in the microwave can be a good option — it typically only takes 5 to 10 minutes.
 However, this method should only be used when the meat will be cooked immediately in order to avoid potential bacterial growth.

-Cooking Pork That's Frozen
+Cooking Pork Tenderloin From Frozen

-Checking for Doneness
+Checking Pork Tenderloin for Doneness